Can COVID-19 be treated? Does blood from survivors help? Experts answer our questions on antibodies.

-On January 20, just a day before the coronavirus officially showed up in the United States, and more than a month before the World Health Organization declared the outbreak a pandemic, doctors in China launched a five-person clinical trial to test whether plasma from recovered COVID-19 patients could help treat others in critical condition.
+On January 20, just a day before the coronavirus officially showed up in the United States and more than a month before the World Health Organization declared the outbreak a pandemic, doctors in China launched a small, five-person clinical trial to test whether plasma from recovered COVID-19 patients could help treat others in critical condition.
 Within days of receiving this plasma, four of the five patients began to recover—and as of late last week, three of the patients had been discharged, and two were in stable condition.

 The results are preliminary, of course, but early studies like this, plus the long history of successful plasma treatments, offer a promising option to help some patients with severe cases among the 1 million globally who’ve contracted the coronavirus.
 “Convalescent plasma,” as plasma from survivors is called, is now being deployed in clinical trials in the US: Last week, New York Gov. Andrew Cuomo announced that the state, which has been overwhelmed with COVID-19 cases, would become the first to conduct research with the treatment, and the state is currently collecting blood donations from people who’ve recovered.